Mahdi-Mohamadiha/Learning_Git/README.md

 This repository is built step by step in the tutorial.

-A new update for checking pull command
+A new update for checking pull command.